RosterElf Logo

 100% free hospitality job description templates

-Complete job description templates for Australian hospitality venues.
-Covering front-of-house, kitchen, bar and management roles.
-Aligned with Restaurant and Hospitality Industry Awards.
-100% free, fully editable and ready to download.
+Complete job description templates for Australian hospitality venues — covering front-of-house, kitchen, bar and management roles.
+Aligned with the Restaurant and Hospitality Industry awards, fully editable and ready to download.

 The hospitality industry in Australia is one of the largest employers, with diverse roles spanning restaurants, cafes, bars, hotels, pubs, catering and fast food.
 From entry-level positions to management roles, clear job descriptions are essential for attracting quality candidates and setting expectations.

-These templates provide compliant, industry-standard job descriptions that you can customise for your venue.
-Each template includes duties, required skills, qualifications, working conditions and award classification guidance.
+These templates provide compliant, industry-standard job descriptions you can customise for your venue.
+Each one includes duties, required skills, qualifications, working conditions and award-classification guidance — then pair them with hospitality rostering software once your team is hired.

 Browse hospitality job description templates